medic/cht-core/README.md

 Medic Mobile combines messaging, data collection, and analytics for health workers and health systems in hard-to-reach areas with or without internet connectivity.

-The `medic-webapp` repository is the core tool of the Medic Mobile stack.
+The `medic` repository is the core tool of the Medic Mobile stack.
 When health workers submit data — using text messages (SMS), our mobile applications, or our SIM applications — the web app confirms data submission, generates unique IDs, and schedules automated reminder messages based on user-defined configurations.
 All information submitted by mobile users can be viewed, filtered, verified, and exported using the reports tab in the web application.

 The web app is fully responsive with a mobile-first design, and supports localization using any written language.
 It can be installed locally, as part of a virtual machine (see [medic-os](https://github.com/medic/medic-os)), or in the cloud.